I. Financial support by the Society and role of the Council

 V. Council Members and ERA Committee Meetings

-Any ERA Council member can participate in the WG or any other ERA committee board meeting that is held during the annual ERA Congress or any other meeting organised by ERA.
+Any ERA Council member can participate in the WG or any other ERA committee board meeting upon request.
+This can also be done in a virtual manner since no travel/accommodation funds are available for this purpose.
 A specific request of this must be submitted, in writing, to the Chair of the ERA committee.
 If the Council member is not a committee board member, he/she will not be entitled to vote during the board meeting.

 VI.
 ERA Committee Members and their DoI